 Master Daidalos turned to him.
-"Did you thought it be like Japan?"
+"Did you thought it be like Japan where a nice ocean breeze will cool it off?"
 Shun nodded.
 "Technically," Master Daidalos drummed his hands once on the handle of his pitcher.
 "It should be, or at least slightly muggier, but we have Poseidon's Ring to thank for that."

 "The curse?" questioned Shun.
 Was this what the sailor was talking about?

 "Poseidon was quite furious with what happened with The Sacrifice.
 So he created a ring around the island.
-This place used to be a lot more tropical; it had many things that the other paradise islands had.
+This place used to be a lot more tropical; it had many things that the other paradise islands had in addition to being an important resource for Concentrated Stardust.
 The ring somehow chokes the island; marine life won't approach this place with the exception of a few.
 The weather became messed up and due to its rapidly changing nature it virtually killed anything green, turning top soil to sand, fields into desert.
-Those that used to inhibit this place cursed the day that she was rescued because when she was saved; everything died.
+Those that used to inhibit this place cursed the day that Andromeda was rescued.
+When she was saved; everything died.
 I hate Ovid, but at least his ending was better than the truth."

 He looked over at the green haired boy.
-"Shun," he walked over to his desk and placed the pitcher on top of it.
-He then reached into one of the drawers and pulled out a box and handed it to the child.
+"Shun," he reached into one of the drawers and pulled out a box and handed it to the child.
 He watched as the young boy curiously pulled the top off.
 "Are you familiar with the wooden sword?"